mattermost/docs/source/process/bug-fix-release.md

 Pre-work for the current release begins at the code complete date of the previous release.
 See "Code Complete" section below for details.

-### B. (T-minus 20 working days)
+### B. (T-minus 20 working days) Bug Fixing

-1. **(Team) Judgment Day Meeting (10:00am San Francisco time)**:
+1. **(Team) Daily Release Update Meeting (10:00am San Francisco time)**:
     - Begin daily triage of tickets
         - Also start to triage tickets in the backlog
 2. Release Manager:
     - Post this checklist in Release Checklist channel
     - Schedule a meeting with PMs and QAs to discuss upcoming features in the next feature release
         - Also review with PMs any Help Wanted campaigns QAs should be aware of
+    - After release branches are cut:
+        - Go through and add "Cherry-pick Approved" labels to all release PRs and ask devs to cherry-pick already merged PRs
-    - After release branches are cut, ask dev to cut an RN build
+        - Ask dev to cut an RN build for QA testing
     - Draft Changelog in a WIP PR with updates for known issues, compatibility updates for deprecated features, config.json, [database changes](https://github.com/mattermost/mattermost-server/blob/master/store/sqlstore/upgrade.go), [API changes](https://github.com/mattermost/mattermost-server/commits/master/model/client.go), and [WebSocket event changes](https://github.com/mattermost/mattermost-server/blob/master/model/websocket_message.go#L13); [see example](http://docs.mattermost.com/administration/changelog.html#compatibility)
       - Note the type of release and add a link to release doc that defines the type (https://docs.mattermost.com/process/release-faq.html#release-overview)
     - Review [supported OS versions](https://docs.mattermost.com/install/requirements.html#server-software) and review that [software requirements](https://docs.mattermost.com/install/requirements.html#software-requirements) are up-to-date based on [these step-by-step guidelines](https://docs.mattermost.com/process/software-requirements.html)
     - Start posting a daily list of open bugs and PRs (posted until zero bugs or day of release)
     - Post a reminder in the French Localization channel about the due date for translations, similar to this [example](https://community.mattermost.com/core/pl/7wqx4zehotgu7efhmbz51mxfqa).
 Follow that translations are prioritized at https://translate.mattermost.com/projects/mattermost/
 3. Dev:
-    - Prioritize reviewing, updating, and merging of pull requests for current release until there are no more tickets in the [pull request queue](https://github.com/mattermost/mattermost-server/pulls) marked for the current release
+    - Prioritize reviewing, updating, and merging of pull requests for current release until there are no more tickets in the pull request queue marked for the current release
       - After the cut-off, any PRs that include significant code changes, require approval of the release manager before merging

 ### C. (T-minus 19 working days) Release Bug Testing